 Don’t believe the promotional flyers of Czech insurance companies, private health insurance for foreigners is as distant from public health insurance as a cardboard Karlštejn Castle from the real one.
-Paying for medical help that is for some reason not covered by private health insurance for foreigners outside of EU soon becomes not an option as every doctor’s visit, medical examination, blood test or surgery costs them on average 3 times more than the insurance company would have paid.
+Paying for medical help that is for some reason not covered by private health insurance for third country nationals soon becomes not an option as every doctor’s visit, medical examination, blood test or surgery costs them on average 3 times more than the insurance company would have paid.

 Public health insurance